pytorch-ignite/pytorch-ignite.ai/src/guides/_index.md

 ---
-title: How to Guides
+title: Guides
 ---

-# How to Guides
+# How-to Guides

-Below are step by step guides on how to use PyTorch-Ignite.
+Below are step by step guides on understanding the concepts and how-to tips, and best practices of PyTorch-Ignite.